PatrikHlobil/PyConDe-2018---Interactive-Visualization-of-Traffic-Data-using-Bokeh/README.md

 5. Start Jupyter Notebook Server via:

             jupyter notebook

-## Download necessary Data

-To download the data that we will process, just run the command in your *Python27_TrafficVisualization* environment (working directory has to be set to the repository folder again, see above):

-            python "Download Data.py"
+6. Open Notebook "PyConDe 2018 - Interactive Visualization of Traffic Data.ipynb"

+All necessary data for the execution of the notebook can be downloaded by evaluating the cell in the "Download Data" Section of the Notebook (~ 12 GB).